BitcoinAndLightningLayerSpecs/lsp/LSPS2/README.md

         opening_fee = min_fee_msat

 * All numbers MUST be computed in unsigned 64-bit integers.
-  * Clients and LSPs MAY use arbitarry-precision integers, such as Haskell `Integer` type or bignums in Lisplike languages, IF AND ONLY IF they check for overflow of unsigned 64-bit at each basic arithmetic operation.
+  * Clients and LSPs MAY use arbitrary-precision integers, such as Haskell `Integer` type or bignums in Lisp-like languages, IF AND ONLY IF they check for overflow of unsigned 64-bit at each basic arithmetic operation.
 * Integer division MUST round down; the `+ 9999999` causes this to